sonic-net/DASH/dash-pipeline/bmv2/README.md

   - `counter_attr`: The counters will be generated as attributes for directly fetching the counter value on the target SAI object.
   - `counter_id`: The counters will be generated as counter ids on the target SAI objects.
   - `stats`: The counters will be generated as SAI stats attributes.
 If any SAI objects has any stats attributes, SAI get stats API will be generated.
-- `order`: Specify the order of the generated attributes in the SAI API header file.
-This will be particularly useful, when a table has multiple actions, and we add parameters to one of them.
-The new attributes might be generated in the middle of existing attributes, which breaks ABI compatibility with older version of SAI APIs.
-When `attr_type` is set, it will be compared with the order of other attributes from match keys and action parameters in the same object too.

 #### `@SaiTable`: Tables